sst/guide/_chapters/manage-cost-and-usage-for-aws-accounts.md

 # Free Tier

 Each account in your AWS Organization benefits from the free tier.
 Lambda has a free tier that a 1GB Memory Lambda function can execute for 400,000 seconds per month.
-That is 400,000 seconds for each of your `Development`, `Staging` and `Production` account.
-If the usage is low in your `Development` and `Staging` accounts, it is likely you are not paying for them.
+That is 400,000 seconds for each of your `Development` and `Production` account.
+If the usage is low in your `Development` account, it is likely you are not paying for them.

 # Cost/Usage Breakdown by Account